 You’ll come to find that there is some overlap to these approaches; however, you can lean more to one option, though, as we will explore throughout our guide.

 Now that you clearly understand why people buy websites, another important thing to know is the sites that people seem to be going for these days.

 This will also depend on your goals.
 If you’re an Investor, out to make money right away, chances are you know that starting a business is risky.
 You recognize that a large percentage of online ventures fail, so you want to bank on a sure thing.

 In your case, you’ll be looking for a proven site that already has a steady income stream.
 You know the business idea is solid.
 Much like a brick-and-mortar store, you want it under your ownership so the profits go to you.

-This is the method preferred by entrepreneurs like Neil Patel, who advise that “you always make money on the buy, never the sell.”
+This is the method preferred by entrepreneurs like Neil Patel, who advises that “you always make money on the buy, never the sell.”

 Because it is easier to grow something that already has momentum behind it than build it from the ground up, entrepreneurs like Patel recommend buying sites with at least 100,000 monthly visitors.

 Going from 0 to 10,000 visitors is a daunting task.
 Going from 10,000 to 100,000 is less of a challenge.
 100,000 to 200,000 becomes easier, etc.